separatio/home-work-qa/Assumptions.md

 ## Project setup choices

 I wanted Typescript for its features in the editor.
-Simple JS would not have been a terrible choice.
+Simple JS would have been a terrible choice.

 I chose Cypress since we are both most familiar with it.
 Furthermore, Cypress bundles Chai and Mocha out of the box. https://docs.cypress.io/guides/references/bundled-libraries